dojoengine/dojo/crates/dojo-indexer/README.md

 ## Usage

-To run the `dojo-indexer` command, open your terminal or command prompt, navigate to the directory containing the Dojo Indexer source code, and execute the following command:
+To run the `dojo-indexer` command, open your terminal or command prompt, make sure you are in the `dojo-indexer` directory.

 ```
 cargo run --bin dojo-indexer <world> <node> <rpc> <database_url>